Coedice/website/_posts/2022-03-21-at-wireds-helm.md

 title: At WIRED's Helm
 tags: story
 icon: wired.png
+icon_alt: Purple background with a white greater than symbol and underscore in the middle, written in a pixelated typeface
 ---
 WIRED (officially the Faculty of Information Technology Society), is Monash University's official IT club.
 I have lead this club for two years, and now that I have resigned I thought I would write about my experiences and lessons learned